philippludwig/gentoo-kernel-upgrade/README.md

 8. Install it
 9. Re-install kernel modules: ``emerge -v @module-rebuild``
 10. Remove old kernels: ``eclean-kernel --destructive -n 2``
+11. Run genkernel to create an initramfs: ``genkernel --no-mrproper --no-clean --lvm --luks initramfs``
-11. Run ``boot-update`` to make the new kernel available in your bootloader
+12. Run ``boot-update`` to make the new kernel available in your bootloader

 ## TODO/Known issues
 The following points could be improved about the script:

 * Support systems without ``boot-update``
 * Support other kernel source packages than ``gentoo-sources``
-* Support the creation of an initramfs (if needed)

 Any contributions are welcome!